-On February 8, 2022, Arbitrator John Wilkinson of the American Arbitration Association ruled that under the license and lease agreement entered into between Mohawk and Scientific Games, this matter can proceed as a class arbitration.
-Scientific Games, however, immediately petitioned the New York State Court to vacate the Arbitrator’s decision, but a judge denied that petition on August 9, 2022.
-Scientific Games has since noticed an appeal of the judge's decision, which is still pending.
+On February 8, 2022, Arbitrator John Wilkinson of the AAA ruled that under the license and lease agreement entered into between Mohawk and Scientific Games, this matter can proceed as a class arbitration.
+Scientific Games, however, immediately petitioned the New York State Court to vacate the Arbitrator’s decision, but a judge denied the petition on August 9, 2022.
+Scientific Games subsequently appealed the petition denial.
+On June 22, 2023, the Supreme Court for the State of New York, Appellate Division, affirmed the lower court’s decision with costs, thereby affirming the AAA ruling that this matter can proceed as a class arbitration.

 In 2015, Mohawk entered into an agreement with Scientific Games to license and lease automatic card shufflers.
 Automatic card shufflers play an important role in casinos because they produce reliably random shuffles without human assistance or interference, thereby ensuring fairness, increased game speed, profitability, and security for virtually every card game played on the casino floor.